NVIDIA/NeMo-RL/docs/debugging.md

 - **`__init__.py`**: Required for local clusters and development environments where users start Ray clusters directly.
 The patch is applied when `nemo_rl` is imported, ensuring the fix is in place before any Ray processes are spawned.

-This dual approach ensures that nsight profiling works correctly regardless of how the Ray cluster is deployed.
+This dual approach ensures that Nsight profiling works correctly regardless of how the Ray cluster is deployed.